MoZhouqi/VoiceMemos/README.md

 - Adaptive user interface

-- Support all devices and any orientation
+- All devices and any orientation support

-- UISplitViewController/UISearchController/UIAlertController
+- UISplitViewController / UISearchController / UIAlertController

 - Custom Presentations